gaps-closure/emu/doc/design-notes.md

 ### Bidirectional BITW filter

-The gateway can control data passing between enclaves by adding a filter in the forward and reverse paths.
+The gateway can control data passing between enclaves by adding filters in the forward and reverse paths.
 The figure below gives an example, with a filter (filterproc.py) that takes a spec, reads from stdin, filters according to spec, then writes to stdout.

 ![Pass-through BITW-style Cross-Domain link](socat-bidirectional-filter-BITW.png)